Project overview

 Translate this website content by selecting the icon located at the top right corner of the webpage.
 If you need help, you can call an interpreter on 131 450 and ask them to call 02 9978 5959.

 Canterbury Hospital serves a vibrant and diverse community, with over 48% of residents born overseas and more than 145 languages spoken.
 The Canterbury Hospital Redevelopment is committed to delivering a facility that meets the current and future needs of the community.
 To support the journey, we have developed translated material, including a project fact sheet in Arabic, Vietnamese, Greek, Chinese and Bengali.
-We will endeavour to continue providing information and updates in different languages.
+We will continue providing information and updates in different languages.

 Arabic project information sheet